 Traditional Coronary Artery Bypass Grafting

-After surgery, blood flow to the heart is restored.
-Usually, the heart starts beating again on its own.
-Sometimes mild electric shocks are used to restart the heart.
+- After the grafting is done successfully, blood flow to the heart is restored.
+In most of the cases, the heart starts beating again on its own.
+However, sometimes, mild electric shocks are required to restart the heart.

 Off-Pump Coronary Artery Bypass Grafting